Residential, commercial or rural property as collateral for secured business loans

 Machinery and equipment as collateral for a business loan

 If you own high-value machinery or equipment that you use in your business, it could be used as collateral for a secured business loan.
 Again, as with property, you will want to know what the value is and what you owe on it before approaching a lender for a secured business loan.
 You might need to pay an independent valuer to examine the machinery and provide a professional valuation.
 In addition, you will want to keep maintenance records to show you have taken good care of the machinery or equipment that you are proposing as collateral.
+Find out more about equipment finance.

 As with machinery and equipment, business vehicles are a potential form of collateral when seeking a secured loan.
 Again, you will need to know the value of business vehicles before approaching a lender for a secured business loan.